Troy230/ProgrammingPatternsFall2022/Lectures/Week 1.md

 ### Stream source

 Streams can be created from Collections, Lists, Sets, ints, longs, doubles, arrays, and lines of a file.
-Streams

 ### Stream Operations are either intermediate or terminal